-- 1. safeguarding the stability of supervised financial institutions; - 2. sustaining positive impact on their conduct; - 3. ensuring that supervised financial institutions promote responsible corporate governance and maintain the highest risk management standards; - 4. providing long-term mitigation of the 'too big to fail' risk; - 5. ensuring that the financial system remains robust in light of forthcoming structural changes and that clients are able to benefit from new opportunities without being exposed to additional risks; - 6. promoting innovation in the Swiss financial sector; - 7. contributing to the sustainable development of the Swiss financial centre by taking into account climate-related risks; and - 8. ensuring that Swiss financial regulation is in line with international standards.
+- a. safeguarding the stability of supervised financial institutions; - b. sustaining positive impact on their conduct; - c. ensuring that supervised financial institutions promote responsible corporate governance and maintain the highest risk management standards; - d. providing long-term mitigation of the 'too big to fail' risk; - e. ensuring that the financial system remains robust in light of forthcoming structural changes and that clients are able to benefit from new opportunities without being exposed to additional risks; - f. promoting innovation in the Swiss financial sector; - $g.\ contributing\ to\ the\ sustainable\ development\ of\ the\ Swiss\ financial\ centre\ by\ taking\ into\ account\ climate-related\ risks;\ and$ - h. ensuring that Swiss financial regulation is in line with international standards.